 Building Job Skills Required by Extractives

-- While many extractive industry companies conduct their own vocational training, providing significant benefits for the host country, it can be more advantageous if training is designed to meet the needs of the economy as a whole, rather than a specific extractive sector company.
-Cooperative approachestend to work particularly well in this context.
+It is best if vocational training is designed to meet the needs of the economy as a whole, rather than a specific extractive industry or company.
+Cooperative approaches tend to work particularly well toward this goal.

-- Training must also consider the changing nature of the work in extractive industries where increasing automation and digitization demand new skills of workers.
+Training must also consider the changing nature of the work in extractive industries, as increasing automation and digitization demand new skills of workers.

 - Strategies for Improving Miners' Training (Centers for Disease Control and Prevention)